asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 I recently experienced teams separated by several timezones who needed to modify the same exact object.
 One team would end their day ready to refactor the code in the morning, only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
 This type of churn decreases team effectiveness and slows teams to a snails pace given the amount of detailed communication and delay required to accomplish any work.

 > These high performance teams had few to no handoffs with other teams.
 They were autonomous, cross-functional, co-located teams, trained and coached in agile management, planning, testing and development.
-> &mdash; _[Josh Kerievsky](https://twitter.com/JoshuaKerievsky) CEO of Industrial Logic, from [Size Teams for Few to No Handoffs](https://www.linkedin.com/pulse/size-teams-few-handoffs-joshua-kerievsky/)_
+> &mdash; _[Joshua Kerievsky](https://twitter.com/JoshuaKerievsky) CEO of Industrial Logic, from [Size Teams for Few to No Handoffs](https://www.linkedin.com/pulse/size-teams-few-handoffs-joshua-kerievsky/)_

 #### Vertically Slice Features